Skip to main content

 Early Modern Europe: 1648-1789 with Phillip Campbell (Modern, European, World)

-Recorded course taught by Phillip Campbell High School Renaissance to Modern History
+Recorded course taught by Phillip Campbell for High School Renaissance to Modern History

 Summary